ImplFerris/pico-pico/src/ultrasonic/hc-sr04-circuit.md

 | 33 kΩ          | 47 kΩ          | 2.94 V         |
 | 47 kΩ          | 68 kΩ          | 2.96 V         |

-You can choose any resistor pair from the table because all of them bring the 5 V Echo signal down to a safe level near 3.3 V. In practice it is best to use the values you already have in your kit.
+You can choose any resistor pair from the table because all of them bring the 5 V Echo signal down to a safe level near 3.3 V. In practice it is best to use the values you already have in your kit.r

 ## Connection for the Raspberry Pi Pico 2 and Ultrasonic Sensor